Column: Brady the greatest ever in SB? Not so fast

 PHOENIX (AP) — His teammates were mostly showered and gone, but Tom Brady was having trouble even bringing himself to move.
 He sat in front of his locker in Indianapolis, pulling on a pair of boots with a pained look seemingly etched on his face.

-Brady's Super Bowl had ended badly once again, and he was trying to make sense of it all.
-In a few minutes he would walk down a hallway and tell the media why he had the ball in his hand to win the game with 57 seconds left and couldn't deliver the long touchdown drive every New England fan was expecting three years ago against the New York Giants.
+Brady’s Super Bowl had ended badly once again, and he was trying to make sense of it all.
+In a few minutes he would walk down a hallway and tell the media why he had the ball in his hand to win the game with 57 seconds left and couldn’t deliver the long touchdown drive every New England Patriots fan was expecting three years ago against the New York Giants.

 “It always comes down to one or two plays,” Brady said then.
 “If you make them you’re celebrating.
 If you don’t, you don’t sleep for a week.”

-But Brady has lost the last two, and the opposing quarterback was the MVP in both of them.
+But Brady has lost his last two, and the opposing quarterback was the MVP in both of them.
 Eli Manning outplayed Brady not once but twice, the first time in the very stadium where the Patriots will play the Seattle Seahawks on Sunday.

 There hasn’t been another Super Bowl championship in a decade now.
 And there’s a real chance that should the Patriots fall again, losing three straight Super Bowls might define Brady’s eventual legacy nearly as much as winning the first three.